Donna Hedgepath, Ph.D.,

 Office: EB 124

 Dr. Schumacher is originally from Texas but has spent most of her professional career in Kentucky.
 She and her husband, Marvin reside in Versailles where they are active in their church and near Central Baptist Hospital (Lexington), where Marvin is employed.
-Their son Grant is a sophomore at UK and has been interning this past summer with Bluegrass Youth for Christ.
+Their son Grant is a a senior in business, economics and accounting and he has worked for a number of years with Bluegrass Youth for Christ.
 The largest mission field in the world is with children.

 Dr. Schumacher earned an undergraduate degree in elementary education and interdisciplinary human behavior from Peabody College (Nashville, TN), a master's degree in special education at the University of Kentucky and in August 2011, her doctorate in special education from UK, with emphasis in teacher preparation, literacy and distance education.
 Her research interests are in classroom instruction and LBD teacher preparation.